yancyou/yancyou.github.io/contents/fun-tidbits.md

 - Huge fan of mechanical keyboards

 ### 🎯 Life Philosophy -->
-> "Make it work, make it right, make it fast." - Kent Beck

 <!-- *This page is constantly evolving - just like me!
 Check back for updates.* -->